About This Program

-- Dissect secondary sources in a variety of areas of historical specialization and participate actively and positively in discussions of those sources.
+- Analyze secondary sources in a variety of areas of historical specialization and participate actively and positively in discussions of those sources.

 - Construct effective and analytical book reviews, comparative review essays and historiographical pieces with a high level of proficiency, particularly when it comes to integrating various historical works together into an analytical/argumentative whole.

-- Form their own judgements about secondary historical works and the historiographical field of which they are part.
+- Form their own judgments about secondary historical works and the historiographical fields of which they are part.

-- Analyze primary sources (texts, artifacts, images) in a sophisticated manner; and integrate these sources with secondary sources in order to make an original historical argument.
+- Analyze a wide array of primary sources in a sophisticated manner; and integrate these sources with secondary sources in order to make an original historical argument.

 - Demonstrate an ability to conceptualize; research; and write book reviews, annotated bibliographical essays, historiographical essays and seminar papers.

 - Produce a professional-quality book-length piece of rigorous academic work.